V E N U E S

 MBTA subway Green Line: Exit at Arlington Street station, turn left when you pass through the turnstiles and proceed north on Arlington St with the Arlington Street Church on your left and the Public Garden on your right.
 Continue past the Taj hotel to the end of Arlington Street, where it meets Beacon Street.
 Cross to the far side of Beacon and turn right; proceed two blocks to Brimmer Street (Cheers pub on the corner) and turn left onto Brimmer.
 The church is at 30 Brimmer Street.

-Parking at the nearby Boston Common Garage after 4 p.m. is $14 for 3 hours.
-Meters on Charles and Beacon streets are in effect until 8:00 p.m., so if you park after 6:00 and pay $2.50 for 2 hours you will be fine.
+Parking at the nearby Boston Common Garage after 4:00 p.m. is $14 for 3 hours, $18 max.
+Meters on Charles and Beacon streets are in effect until 8:00 p.m., so if you park after 6:00 and pay $4.00 for 2 hours you will be fine.
 Warning: Most spaces on side streets around the church are for Beacon Hill residents only, a resident sticker is required and parking regulations are vigorously enforced.

-Saturday and Sunday: Harvard Law School, Austin Hall
+Saturday and Sunday: Sheraton Commander Hotel, Harvard Square

-Located behind the Hemenway Gymnasium at 1515 Massachusetts Avenue, Cambridge, MA 02138, near Harvard Square [map].
+Located at 16 Garden St, Cambridge, MA 02138, on Cambridge Common near Harvard Square [map].

 MBTA subway Red Line: Exit at Harvard Square station.
-If you are able to climb stairs, use the Church Street exit and turn left when you pass through the turnstiles.
-When you leave the station you will be facing Harvard Yard; turn left and proceed down Mass Ave, keeping Harvard Yard on your right.
-[To avoid climbing stairs, use the main exit, turn right when you exit the station, walk past the Out of Town Newsstand, then turn right to face Harvard Yard and cross the street; turn left and proceed down Mass Ave, keeping Harvard Yard on your right.]
+If you are able to climb stairs, use the Church Street exit and turn right when you pass through the turnstiles.
+When you leave the station turn right, cross Church street, and continue past the First Parish church and old burial ground.
+[To avoid climbing stairs, use the main exit and proceed across the street towards the Harvard Coop, then turn right and proceed down Mass Ave past the church to the old burial ground.]

 A F T E R T H E C O N F E R E N C E

-We will have a lavish Sunday brunch at the Sheraton Commander Hotel’s Nubar restaurant immediately after the conference adjourns, at 12:30 p.m.
-The cost is $32 per person including gratuity, with wine and cocktails available for purchase at the bar.
-The hotel is a short walk across Cambridge Common from Austin Hall.
+We will have a lavish Sunday brunch at the Sheraton Commander’s Nubar restaurant immediately after the conference adjourns, at 12:30 p.m.
+The cost is $53 per person including gratuity, with wine and cocktails available for purchase at the bar.
 The conference weekend always goes by too quickly, and the brunch is a chance to spend a bit more time with fellow Pymians before you head home.

-At 7:00 p.m. a group will gather for a relaxed dinner and a final bit of post-conference Pym fellowship at John Harvard’s Brewery & Ale House restaurant, 33 Dunster St in Harvard Square.
-We’ll order from their standard menu and get separate checks.
-We need to know if you plan to attend so we can reserve enough places.
+At 7:00 p.m. a group will gather for a relaxed dinner and a final bit of post-conference Pym fellowship at Harvard Gardens pub at 316 Cambridge St, Boston, near the Charles/MGH Red Line station, just a few blocks from the church.
+We’ll order a la carte and get separate checks, but we need to know if you plan to attend so we can reserve enough places.

 P Y M M E R C H A N D I S E

-On Saturday we will have a variety of Pym merchandise for sale, including mugs, refrigerator magnets, tote bags, and 100% linen tea towels with our “cat and teapot” graphic, as well as copies of Barbara in the Bodleian, No Soft Incense and The Pymnal.
+On Saturday we will have a variety of Pym merchandise for sale, including mugs, refrigerator magnets, tote bags, linen tea towels with our “cat and teapot” graphic, and BPS buttons, as well as copies of Barbara in the Bodleian, No Soft Incense and The Pymnal.
 Purchasing these items at the conference saves you several dollars per item in shipping charges compared to buying online.
 We accept cash, checks, and credit cards.
 (Note: merchandise will not be available on Sunday!)